ShouqSaadRu/mnist-digit-classifier/README.md

-Testing with a Handwritten Image
+Testing with a Handwritten Image:

 I tested the model with this custom handwritten image:

 ![Handwritten Digit](555.png)